skim7713/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Senior Lecturer and Program Coordinator with the Center for Advanced Governmental Studies at Johns Hopkins University.
 I received my PhD in Political Science at the University of Illinois at Urbana-Champaign in 2022.
 My research interests focus on [authoritarian nostalgia](https://www.sanghoonkim.org/publication/dissertation/dissertation/) and related political behavior in post-authoritarian democracies, especially East Asian countries.
-My dissertation investigates why individual voters feel nostalgic for an authoritarian past and vote for political parties that are linked to the past.
-My research has appeared or is forthcoming at *Party Politics* and *Political Communication*.
+My book project investigates why individual voters feel nostalgic for an authoritarian past and vote for political parties that are linked to the past.
+My research has appeared in or is forthcoming at *Party Politics* and *Political Communication*.

 My dissertation research is supported by various sources, including a [Taiwan Fellowship](https://taiwanfellowship.ncl.edu.tw/eng/index.aspx) from the Ministry of Foreign Affairs of Taiwan and a Doctoral Fellowship from the [Chiang Ching-kuo Foundation for International Scholarly Exchange](http://www.cckf.org/en/).